simonhasan/microbit-data-logging-2023-12-03/README.md

 # micro:bit Data Logging

-Data logging with the BBC micro:bit.
+Data logging with the BBC micro:bit presentation for University of Arizona Data Science Academy.

 > [!NOTE]
 > THIS REPO IS A WORK IN PROGRESS AND NOT THE FINAL REPO FOR THE PRESENTATION.